Saturday 7 July 2018

 Many previous PA Rando brevets pass by this location, so it should look familiar.
 Nevertheless, if you've not been there by car it may be difficult to find, so be sure to allot a little extra time.

 There are several parking lots on Hugh Moore Island.
-We gather for the start at the parking lot nearest the iron bridge.
-If this lot is full, use any of the lots further down the road.
+We gather for the start at the museum parking lot, farthest from the iron bridge.
+Do not park at the doggy park parking lot nearest the bridge (where, in previous years, we used to park).

 Traveling far?
 Overnight accommodations are available at several hotels in Easton